dataSeb-ops/SQL_Projects/tech_layoffs_analysis/README.md

 ---

 📎 License
 Dataset is provided by Kaggle and FRED.
-Analysis scripts © 2025 Briana Bryant.
+Analysis scripts © 2025 Briana Sebastian.